cbalantic/false-positive-mitigation/README.md

-This Github repository exists in service of open science, to reproduce the analysis from the following paper:
+This Github repository exists to reproduce the analysis from the following paper:

 Balantic, C. M., & Donovan, T. M. (2019).
 Statistical learning mitigation of false positives from template-detected data in automated acoustic wildlife monitoring.
 Bioacoustics. https://www.tandfonline.com/doi/full/10.1080/09524622.2019.1605309